 Having an effective video content marketing plan also includes using paid avenues wisely.
 YouTube’s TrueView ads aren’t like Google’s Adwords.
 Click-through rates are found to be much higher if you’re delivering great content.
 Why’s that?
 Because people are on YouTube looking for video – and you’re going ‘Here’s a video for you to click on!’ without making them work.

 How you use them is up to you.
 If you want to use them wisely be sure to have a strong call to action of some sort.
 It can be ‘go to our website,’ ‘please watch the whole video,’ ‘call the number now,’ or whatever else your marketing goal is.
-Just be sure to watch your YouTube ROI.

 The people behind a movie that I watch more often than I’d like to admit, and still causes me to laugh uncontrollably, is That’s My Boy.
 They had a simple winner of a TrueView ad with the YouTube-famous-before-SNL Andy Samberg: